aldertzomer/shell-genomics/_episodes/04-redirection.md

-search within files without even opening them, using `grep`. `grep` is a command-line utility for searching plain-text files for lines matching a specific set of characters (sometimes called a string) or a particular pattern (which can be specified using something called regular expressions).
-We're not going to work with regular expressions in this lesson, and are instead going to specify the strings we are searching for.
+search within files without even opening them, using `grep`. `grep` is a command-line utility for searching plain-text files for lines matching a specific set of characters (sometimes called a string) or a particular pattern (which can be specified using something called *regular expressions*).
+We're not going to work with regular expressions in this lesson and if you want to learn more check-out the [extras material](https://ryanstutorials.net/linuxtutorial/grep.php).
+We are now going to specify the specific strings we are searching for.
 Let's give it a try!